IntensiveCoLearning/english/Ocean_EICL1st.md

 - answer: There's a wonderful line i came across: If you always done... or If you always do what you've always done, you'll always get what you've always got.
 It's a brilliant line.
 - notes: line=quotation, nike line: just do it. come across = hear

+### 2024.7.6

+Daily English Dictation 41

+- dictation:  Her story inspire others from mtg to indiana to pay off the bill for complete strangers in these days before chrismers.
+Shopers who heared the story about the santas see the sweet kind ness to their faith people.
+- answer: Her story has inspired others from Montana to Indiana to pay off the bills of complete strangers in these days before Christmas.
+Holiday shoppers who've heard about the layaway Santas say the sweeping acts of kindness have restored their faith in people.
+- notes: pay off the bills, holiday shopping, sweeping = to spread quickly

+### 2024.7.7
+- dictation: ???
+But i heard him exclaim as he drove out the sight "happy christmas to call, and to all a good night"
+- answer: He sprang to his sleigh, to his team gave a whistle!
+And away they all flew like the down of a thistle.
+- notes: spring- sprang - sprung 弹起, sleigh 雪橇, Twas= It was, exclaim 呼喊, down n 绒羽，绒毛, drive-drove-driven. out of sight

 听写笔记的方法和演示，以 https://www.bilibili.com/video/BV1U7411a7xG 为例，仅参考：